-The Department of Asian Studies currently offers dual-title Ph.D. degrees in five disciplines:
+The Department of Asian Studies currently offers dual-title Ph.D. degrees in five fields:

-Students who wish to apply to any of our five, partnering disciplines (History, Political Science, Comparative Literature, Applied Linguistics, and Art History) and who also plan to incorporate some aspect of Asia into their research may apply for this special degree.
-They should apply first to our partnering disciplines, indicating on their application that they are interested in pursuing the dual-title Ph.D. degree with Asian Studies.
+Students who will be applying to any of these disciplines and who also plan to incorporate some aspect of Asia into their research may apply for this special degree.

-- Asian American, Chinese, Japanese, and Korean modern literatures and print cultures
+- Asian American, Chinese diasporic, and Sinophone literatures

 - Early modern social, intellectual, and religious history of China and Japan